Origin of the Book of Mormon: View of the Hebrews

 David Persuitte has also presented a large number of parallels between the View of the Hebrews and the Book of Mormon, but notes there are no instances of direct copying.
 The parallels that Persuitte presents cover a broad range of topics, including religious ideas about the responsibility of the American people in convincing the Indians of their "Israelite" origins and converting them to Christianity.
 Persuitte quotes from View of the Hebrews Ethan Smith's theory about what happened to the ancient Israelites after they arrived in America.
 He argues that it essentially summarizes the basic narrative of the Book of Mormon, including the split into two factions (civilized and savage).
 Persuitte also quotes several similar descriptions of structures built by the civilized faction, the wars between the two factions, and other similarities.
 According to Persuitte, these are sufficient to have "inspired" Joseph Smith to have written the Book of Mormon.
 Joseph Smith himself mentioned Ethan Smith and cited passages from View of the Hebrews in an article from the June 1842 publication of Times and Seasons.

-The First Book of Napoleon

-The First Book of Napoleon, the Tyrant of the Earth was published in 1809 by Michael Linning writing as "Eliakim the Scribe," and is written entirely in pseudo-biblical style imitating the King James Version of the Bible.
-Historian Eran Shalev has situated the Book of Mormon within the tradition of pseudo-biblical literature that flourished in early America from the 1770s through 1830s, during which writers adopted biblical language for contemporary political and historical narratives.
-Shalev identifies The First Book of Napoleon as an example of this genre, alongside works such as The Late War between the United States and Great Britain (1816).

 The Wonders of Nature

-Critics have claimed several passages and thematic material in the Book of Mormon are found in Josiah Priest's The Wonders of Nature, published in 1825.
+Critics have said several passages and thematic material in the Book of Mormon are found in Josiah Priest's The Wonders of Nature, published in 1825.